FRYoussef/knapsack-branch-and-bound/README.md

-# SackpackBB
+# KnapsackBB
-Branch and Bound applied to sackpack problem
+Branch and Bound applied to knapsack problem